 When visionary Cape Breton businessman, Raymond Deveau, announced his plan to establish the Cheticamp Marine and Boatyard in 2011, he dreamed of building the most accessible boat storage facility in Atlantic Canada.
 Sadly, Raymond passed away in November 2019.
-But his dream to provide a boat lift and storage for fishing and pleasure boats from all over the Maritimes is now reality.
+But his dream to provide a boat lift and storage facility for fishing and pleasure boats from all over the Maritimes is now reality.

 Known as Ray in his beloved Cheticamp community, Raymond Deveau was an entrepreneur with great vision and capabilities.
 In 2013 Raymond was interviewed by a Halifax newspaper.